German Propaganda Archive Calvin University

 It is, therefore, a fundamental mistake to say that the front must bear the burden of the battle while a small part of the homeland has the right to sit in the stands and watch.
 The entire homeland must also wage war, but in a different way than the front.
 One does not need to remind the front of the war, for they are surrounded daily and hourly by its hardest manifestations.
 One must, however, constantly repeat that to the homeland and keep it before its eyes.
 It is not enough to do one’s duty; one must do more than that.
 Laws and regulations cannot determine what that means in detail.
 It is a matter of the Categorical Imperative, whose demands each must seek in his own conscience.
 In any event, there is no German today who does not have a responsibility to work for victory.

 The longer this war lasts, the more critical will be the purposeful and rational use of the people’s labor.
 Our enemy has the advantage of a larger mass of people.
 But beside the fact that quality, not quantity, is decisive, it is also a matter of the organization and rational use of the available human labor.
-We will defeat the enemy if we develop a better labor system that avoids wasting labor and develops a labor process in which each hand motion serves its purpose and has the greatest possible results.
+We will defeat the enemy if we develop a better labor system that avoids wasting labor and develop a labor process in which each hand motion serves its purpose and has the greatest possible results.
 It would be foolish to think that this is only a matter of legislation.
 Our national labor involves so many parts and has such manifold aspects that only the general labor discipline of the whole people can lead to the desired results.
 We do not lack the raw materials necessary to bring our armaments to the highest possible level.
 What is scarce for us, as for everywhere else, is the most valuable raw material that production requires, human labor.

 No one can say that this raw material is badly used or wasted.
 But it is not to be doubted that we are still too attached to peace time conditions that are not appropriate for current circumstances.